marcopaganini/godrive/README.md

 ## Google Drive instructions

-To use Google Drive, you first need to have a Client Id, a Client Secret and a one-time code.
-To create the Client Id and Secret, visit the [Google Developers Console][https://console.developers.google.com/project] and create a new project.
+To use Google Drive with this library, you need a Client Id, a Client Secret and a one-time code.
+To create the Client Id and Secret, visit the [Google Developers Console](https://console.developers.google.com/project) and create a new project.
-Make sure your project has the Gdrive API turned on (APIs & Auth/APIs menu on the left).
+Make sure the project has the Google Drive API turned on (APIs & Auth/APIs menu on the left).
 Use the APIs & Auth/Credentials menu to create a new Client ID for OAuth authentication.

-For more information on the entire process, consult the [Google Drive Web APIs][https://developers.google.com/drive/web/enable-sdk] page.
+For more information on the entire process, consult the [Google Drive Web APIs](https://developers.google.com/drive/web/enable-sdk) page.

 ## Example